 On the another side of the port, we saw numerous fishing trawlers lined up.

 The were option to do boating in the sea also.
 But, we were reluctant about that.

 Instead, we scrutinized the life of fishermen in the trawlers a bit.

 While returning, we took a few photos of the fishing market from the moving car as couldn’t stop there due to the foul smells.

 Due to the long sight-seeing tour and hot weather, we were too exhausted and hence, returned to the hotel rooms.

-The day was to relax and rest before the train journey to return to home.
-We enjoyed in the planned fashion and finally checked out at 2.00 pm after lunch.
-We took a Ola cab to reach Visakhapatnam station.
+The day was to relax and rest before the train journey to return home.
+We enjoyed the planned fashion and finally checked out at 2.00 pm after lunch.
+We took an Ola cab to reach Visakhapatnam station.
 Finally, we boarded the train by 5.00 pm (late by 40 minutes) bidding a warm goodbye to Vizag and retaining some beautiful memories to reminisce later.